Zainothy/HSRQuartz/11. Quartz/01. Unit Guides/Preservation/Aventurine.md

 ### **Pure Sustain Aventurine**
+>[!info] Sustain Capability:
-Aventurine on a pure sustain build only cares about 3 things: 1. as much defence as possible, 2.
+>Aventurine on a pure sustain build only cares about 3 things: 1. as much defence as possible, 2.
 To hit a high SPD break point and 3. to hit 50% Effect Resistance.
 This is essentially to provide the tankiest shields to his teammates, speed so that he can refresh his shields more often if needed and 50% Effect RES so that he never gets CC’d.
 For such a build gaining 50% extra effect resistance to cap out at 100%is ideal but gaining 50% from substats is difficult so getting as much as possible is good.

-Main Stats
+**Main Stats**
 Chest - DEF
 Boots - DEF or SPD
 Sphere - DEF
 Link Rope - DEF

-Sub-stat Priority
+**Sub-stat Priority**
 1. DEF%
 2. SPD